Kuvelet/Pricing_ChassisParts/README.md

 **2)** The **Own_Markup** column represents the markup factor we apply when pricing a product for wholesale.
 It is calculated by dividing the **Cost_to_Retailer** by the **Own_Vendor_LDP** (our landed cost).
 In other words, this value shows how much higher our selling price to the retailer is compared to our actual cost of acquiring the product.
 A markup of 1.5, for example, indicates that the product is sold to the retailer at a price that is 50% higher than our landed cost.
 This field is crucial for understanding profitability on a per-product basis and plays a key role in determining whether proposed pricing adjustments maintain sufficient margin.
 It also serves as a constraint in our pricing strategy to ensure we never set prices that result in a markup below a threshold (e.g., 1.4), which could jeopardize financial viability.

+**3)**
+- **Own_Brand_Retail_Price**: This column represents the current retail price of our own brand’s product as listed publicly (e.g., on marketplaces or our partner websites).
+It reflects the final price a consumer would see when purchasing the product.

+- **Competitor_Retail_Price**: This column shows the retail price of the equivalent competitor’s product, sourced through web scraping or market intelligence tools.
+It provides a direct benchmark for evaluating our positioning in the marketplace.

+- **Retail Price Diff**: This column calculates the percentage difference between our retail price and the competitor’s retail price.
+A negative value indicates our price is cheaper than the competitor’s, while a positive value indicates we are more expensive.
+This metric helps identify opportunities for retail price adjustment to improve competitiveness or profitability.